Single (music): In South Korea

-The Gaon Album Chart tracks sales of all "offline" albums released as physical media and so single albums compete alongside full-length studio albums (LPs) and mini-albums (EPs).
-The Gaon Digital Chart, which tracks downloads and streams, is regarded as the official "singles" chart.

 As a distinct release type, the single album developed during the CD era in the 1990s.
-Single albums, typically including about two or three songs, were marketed as a more affordable alternative to a full-length CD album.
-The term "single album" is sometimes used to refer to a release that would simply be called a "single" in Western contexts, such as a 7-inch 45rpm record released before the advent of downloadable music.
+Single albums were marketed as a more affordable alternative to a full-length CD album.
+The Circle Album Chart tracks sales of all albums released as physical media (described as offline media), therefore, single albums compete alongside full-length studio albums (LPs) and mini-albums (EPs) on the chart, even if they only contain one song.
+The Circle Digital Chart, which tracks downloads and streams of sole tracks, is regarded as the official singles chart.

-To give an example of the differences between full-length albums, single albums and singles, the K-pop boy band Big Bang has a full-length studio album, titled MADE, which was originally released as a series of four single albums: M, A, D and E. Two singles were included on each of those single albums; the first in the series, M, contains the singles "Loser" and "Bae Bae".
+To give an example of the differences between full-length albums, single albums, and singles, the K-pop girl group Wonder Girls released the single album The Wonder Begins, which consists of the single "Irony" alongside two other unique tracks and a remix.
+"Irony" was later included on their debut studio album The Wonder Years.

 A single album is distinct from a single even if it includes only one song.
 The single "Gotta Go" by Chungha was released on a single album titled XII, which was a one-track CD.
-Even though "Gotta Go" was the only song on XII, the two releases carry different titles and charted separately: XII reached No. 4 on the Gaon Album Chart, and "Gotta Go" reached No.2 on the Gaon Digital Chart.
+Even though "Gotta Go" was the only song on XII, the two releases charted separately: XII reached No. 4 on the Gaon Album Chart, and "Gotta Go" reached No. 2 on the Circle Digital Chart.
+Even when a single album and single share the same name, they still chart separately, as was the case with the Wonder Girls single album and single "Why So Lonely": the single album peaked at No. 3 on the Gaon Album Chart, while the single peaked at No. 1 on the Gaon Digital Chart.